Reducing Stochastic Games to Semidefinite Program Feasibility: Preliminaries

 \subsection{Stochastic Games}

-A \emph{stochastic mean payoff game} is a two-player game played on a finite edge-weighted directed graph $\dgraph = (V,E,\payoff)$, i.e., $V$ is a finite set of nodes, $E \subseteq V^2$ is a set of edges, and $r \colon E \to {\mathbb Q}$ is a \emph{weight function}.
+A \emph{stochastic mean payoff game} is a two-player game played on a finite edge-weighted directed graph $\dgraph = (V,E,\payoff,p)$, i.e., $V$ is a finite set of nodes, $E \subseteq V^2$ is a set of edges, $r \colon E \to {\mathbb Q}$ is a \emph{weight function}, and $p \colon E \to {\mathbb Q} \cap [0,1]$ specifies \emph{edge probabilities}.
 The nodes of the graph are partitioned into three subsets, $V = \Minvertices \sqcup \Maxvertices \sqcup \Randvertices$.
-The nodes in $\Minvertices$ are controlled by player Min, the nodes in $\Maxvertices$ are controlled by player Max, and the nodes in $\Randvertices$ are controlled by nature.
+The nodes in $\Minvertices$ are controlled by player Min, the nodes in $\Maxvertices$ are controlled by player Max, and the nodes in $\Randvertices$ are controlled by nature; the probabilities of the outgoing edges of each vertex in $\Randvertices$ sum up to one.
 The players play the game by moving a pawn on the graph.
 When the pawn is on a node $v \in \Minvertices$, player Min chooses an outgoing edge $(v,u)$ and moves the pawn to $u$.
 Analogously, player Max chooses the next move when the pawn is on a node $v \in \Maxvertices$.
-When the pawn is on a node $v \in \Randvertices$, the next move is chosen by nature randomly, according to some probability distribution on the outgoing edges of $v$.
-This probability distribution is known to both players and does not change during the game.
+When the pawn is on a node $v \in \Randvertices$, the next move is chosen by nature randomly according to the probability distribution given by $p$.
 To ensure that players can always make a move, we suppose that all nodes of the graph have at least one outgoing edge.
 The weights of the edges of the graph represent payoffs that player Max receives from player Min after each move of the pawn.
 In order to state the objectives of both players, we first specify the strategies that they are allowed to use.
 A \emph{pure and positional} strategy (also called a \emph{policy}) for player Min is a function $\sigma \colon \Minvertices \to V$ that to each node controlled by Min associates a neighbor, $(v,\sigma(v)) \in E$.
 Player Min plays according to $\sigma$ if they always move the pawn to $\sigma(v)$ when the pawn lands on $v$.
 We analogously define a policy $\tau \colon \Maxvertices \to V$ of player Max.
 Note that if we fix a pair of policies and an initial position of the pawn, then the resulting movement of the pawn is a Markov chain on the graph $(V,E)$.
 Given an initial position $u \in V$ of the pawn and a pair of policies $(\sigma,\tau)$, the \emph{mean payoff reward} of player Max is the quantity

 where $u = u_0, u_1, \dots, u_N$ is the path of the pawn in the first $N$ turns of the game and the expectation is taken with respect to the Markov chain obtained by fixing $(\sigma,\tau)$.
 The ergodic theorem of Markov chains shows that $g(\sigma,\tau)_u$ is well-defined.
 The objective of player Max is to maximize the mean payoff reward while the objective of player Min is to minimize this reward.
 It is known that both players in a stochastic mean payoff game have optimal policies \cite{liggett_lippman}.
 In other words, there exist policies $(\sigma^*,\tau^*)$ and a vector $\chi \in \R^{\vertices}$ such that for every $u$ and every $(\sigma,\tau)$ we have the inequality